MS in Architectural Studies

 The Design Research Concentration can be applied toward the program of study.
 The concentration is of interest to:

-- Designers engaged in interior design, architecture, graphic or interaction design who require applied research skills from companies/organizations.
+- Designers engaged in interior design, architecture, graphic or interaction design who wish to acquire applied research skills for companies/organizations.

-- Researchers with a background in social sciences, anthropology etc. who conduct research for creative product development in industry -- Healthcare IT companies, Engineering etc.
+- Researchers with a background in social sciences, anthropology, etc. who conduct research for creative product development in industries such as Healthcare, IT companies, Engineering etc.

-- Business and market professionals to advance understanding of design research for marketing.
+- Business and marketing professionals to advance understanding of design research for marketing.

 The student’s program for MS degree must include a minimum of 30 hours of graduate credit beyond the bachelor’s degree (or its equivalent).
-Fifteen of the 30-hour minimum must be selected from courses numbered at 8000 or 9000 level; no more than 40% of the 30-hour credit requirement can be satisfied by Research, Readings and Problems coursework.
+Fifteen of the 30-hour minimum must be selected from courses numbered at 8000 or 9000 level; no more than 40% of the 30-hour credit requirement can be satisfied by Independent Study style courses such as Research, Readings, and Problems coursework.

-Research is conducted in one of two emphasis areas: environment and behavior studies (see http://arch.missouri.edu/academics_ebs.html) or design with digital media (see http://arch.missouri.edu/academics_ddm.html).
-Within each of these emphasis areas, specific course work is chosen based on subject matter and the type of research method selected: quantitative, qualitative or a combination of both.
+Research is conducted in one of two emphasis areas: environment and behavior studies (see https://arch.missouri.edu/graduate/environment-and-behavior-studies/) or design with digital media (see https://arch.missouri.edu/graduate/design-with-digital-media/).
+Within each of these emphasis areas, specific coursework is chosen based on subject matter and the type of research method selected: quantitative, qualitative, or a combination of both.
 The coursework lays the foundation for a research-based, written thesis investigating a theoretical or applied problem using appropriate research methods.
-The research-based study MS is often undertaken as preparation for the doctoral degree.
+The research-based MS study is often undertaken as preparation for the doctoral degree.

 Required Application Materials